How does BASIX work with large boarding houses?

 7) In the BASIX Tool, go to BASIX Certificate / Alternative Assessment and click on ‘Apply’ to request an alternative assessment of the development.
 Select ‘project details’ on the application form and provide a brief summary of the proposed development.

 Your request for an alternative assessment will be managed by the BASIX Team.
+Once we receive your request, we will email you to ask you to provide the plans for the development.

 We will advise you if your application is successful.
 You then need to generate a BASIX certificate and pay the applicable fee.